TrevorBushnell/Singing-AI-Bach/README.md

 * **`datasets`:** Any datasets that were used in the research papers.
 Will likely do some data analysis on these datasets, including the code for parsing datasets having weird file formats.
 * **`ai-music`:** AI generated Bach chorales (including original score) for each Bach chorale that I choose to generate.
 * **`scripts`:** any test scripts or Python code that I used to help make my life easier in the project.

+Additionally, `progress-log.md` lists my updates, challenges, bugs, etc. working on this project throughout the semester.

+My faculty advisor for this project is [Dr. Meg Stohlmann](), director of choirs at Gonzaga University.